Japanese Carriers of World War II.

 15Oct42.
 Off San Cristobal, Solomons, planes from Japanese carriers Shokaku and Zuikaku sink the destroyer Meredith.

 26Oct42.
 Battle of Santa Cruz Islands.
 The U.S. victory does not come cheaply in this fourth major carrier battle of 1942, for Enterprise (CV-6) is damaged by planes from carriers Junyo and Shokaku.
-Hornet (CV-8) and Porter (DD-356) are lost to planes from Junyo, Shokaku, and Zuikaku.
+Hornet (CV-8) is damaged by planes from Junyo, Shokaku, and Zuikaku.
 South Dakota (BB-57) and San Juan (CL-54) are damaged by planes from Junyo.
 SBD's from Enterprise damage carrier Zuiho.
 SBD's from Hornet damage carrier Shokaku.

 7 April43.
 Operation I-Go: last Japanese air offensive in the Solomons off Lunga Roads.
 Carrier bombers (VAL) strike U.S. and Allied shipping near Tulagi, Solomons, sinking destroyer Aaron Ward (DD-483) and New Zealand corvette HMNZS Moa and damaging oilers Kanawha (AO-1) and Tappahannock (AO-43) and tank landing ship LST-449.